 Jingle rails, jingle rails, jingle all the way…

 While you are there, check out the new New Western Art Galleries.
-In the midst of all the beautiful artwork is the Element of Art Studio for the kids and a large jigsaw puzzle that took five of us to put together (I love the family-friendly touches that are displayed throughout the museum!).
+Amid all the beautiful artwork are the Element of Art Studio for the kids and a large jigsaw puzzle that took five of us to put together (I love the family-friendly touches displayed throughout the museum!).

 The Family Center

 The downstairs of the Eiteljorg is dedicated specifically to kids and families.
 We checked out the entire Family Center and spent a good chunk of time here.
-I would say that those under the age of 10 would enjoy this area the most.
-It is interactive and hands-on featuring a totem pole, weaving stations, and stagecoach.
+I would say that those under ten would enjoy this area the most.
+It is interactive and hands-on, featuring a totem pole, weaving stations, and a stagecoach.